Rod Bieleski

 Roderick Leon Bieleski MNZM (3 August 1931 – 15 November 2016) was a New Zealand plant physiologist.
 As a botanist and horticulturist, his research focussed on understanding the factors that affected the behaviour of plants, in particular horticultural crops.
 His work had practical relevance to farmers and orchardists in building their understanding of these factors and taking account of them while making a living from growing and harvesting plants.
 He received many honours and awards, culminating in being appointed Member of the New Zealand Order of Merit (MNZM) in 2010.

 Early life and education

-Born in Auckland on 3 August 1931, Bieleski attended Orakei Primary School and Auckland Grammar before entering Auckland University College in 1950.
-He graduated with a BSc in chemistry and botany in 1952 and an MSc with 1st Class Honours in 1955.
-In 1956 he completed Biochemistry III at the University of Sydney while undertaking a PhD on the process of sugar transport in sugar cane which he completed in 1958.
+Born in Auckland on 3 August 1931, Bieleski was educated at Orakei Primary School and Auckland Grammar School, before entering Auckland University College in 1950.
+He graduated with a Bachelor of Science degree in chemistry and botany in 1952 and a Master of Science degree with first-class honours in 1955.
+In 1956, he completed Biochemistry III at the University of Sydney while undertaking a PhD on the process of sugar transport in sugar cane, which he completed in 1958.